 Gold in the creeks and rivers of Tennessee is a bit different than what some prospectors may be accustomed to out west.
 Rather than settling on bedrock, gold deposits are often found on what could be considered false bedrock of hardpan clay.
 The clay can prevent small gold particles from settling deeper and will be found lying on top of it.
 Carefully capture the material above the hardpan clay and pan it out to see if you are finding any color.
 Be sure to move around, as gold is not evenly distributed around the area.
 Explore different area to find good concentrations of gold.

 Most gold found in this area is relatively fine sized.
 Occasionally a nice little nugget is recovered, but the majority of gold will be fine textured and require careful panning technique to recover.
 The biggest nuggets found are generally only a gram or so in size, but if you find a good area it is certainly possible to find a nice concentration of good picker sized gold.
 Itís all about finding those good areas that havenít yet been searched by other prospectors.

-People use a variety of methods to find gold here.
-One of the preferred methods is suction dredging
+Miners use a variety of methods to find gold here.
+One of the best methods is suction dredging

 , but currently there is a ban on dredging in most of Tennessee.
 This ban includes waterways that are located on private lands.
 There are a few exceptions, including creeks located within the Tellico Ranger District and the GPAA leased property along Coker Creek.
 All types of prospecting in these areas do require an annual permit which can be obtained from the Tellico Ranger Station.
 It is best to contact them prior to any prospecting to get updates on any changes to rules and regulations.